jesshuy12/landscape-front-end/README.md

 Frontend - ReactJS
 Backend - Ruby on Rails API

+## NPMs

+react-photo-gallery
+react-images
+react-router

+## Cloud Storage

+Used Cloudinary

 ## Styling

-Framework - Semantic React UI
+Framework - Semantic UI React
 Styling is done with a majority using custom CSS.
 Semantic React UI was used to style buttons and forms.

 ## Backend Repo Link